kdungs/python-mcheck/README.md

 and folds that list using Kleisli composition.

-And then there is `mcheck.lift` which implements `liftM` (or `fmap`) in Haskell terms which is defined as
+And then there is `mcheck.lift` which implements `liftM` (or `fmap`) in which in Haskell terms is defined as

 ```haskell
 liftM :: Monad m => (a -> b) -> m a -> m b